DataDog/integrations-extras/snmpwalk/README.md

 ## Overview

-Get metrics from snmpwalk service in real time to:
+Get metrics from SNMP walk service in real time to:

-* Visualize and monitor snmpwalk states
+* Visualize and monitor SNMP walk states
-* Be notified about snmpwalk failovers and events.
+* Be notified about SNMP walk failovers and events.

 ## Setup
 ### Installation

-Install the `dd-check-snmpwalk` package manually or with your favorite configuration manager
+Install the `dd-check-snmpwalk` package manually or with your favorite configuration manager.

 ### Configuration

-Edit the `snmpwalk.yaml` file to point to your server and port, set the masters to monitor
+Edit the `snmpwalk.yaml` file to point to your server and port, set the masters to monitor.

 ### Validation